karanewell/BellaBeatCaseStudy/README.md

 [^1]https://api.drum.lib.umd.edu/server/api/core/bitstreams/ad87d60f-4cfa-4f26-bda8-3d3984b3f5d1/content
 ### 2.4 Data Limitations
-Primary limitations in the data provided include: predetermined conditions of participants, the validity of participant gender, unknown data surrounding age, small data sample compared to amount of total 2016 FitBit users.
-May contain human error if any included values were manually inputted into the system.
+Primary limitations in the data provided include: predetermined conditions of participants, the validity of participant gender, unknown data surrounding age, small data sample compared to amount of total 2016 23 million FitBit users.
+May contain human error if any included values were manually inputted into the tracking system.

 I will move forward with examining the data on hand and provide recommendations based on the trends.

 ## PHASE THREE: PROCESS
 *Clean and transform data to ensure integrity*
 ### 3.1 Languages & Packages
-* R Programming Languages
+* R programming language
+* tidyverse: A collection of R packages for data wrangling and visualization.
+* lubridate: A package for working with dates and times in R.
+* ggplot2: A data visualization package in R.
+* dplyr: A package for data manipulation in R.
 ### 3.2 Environments Used
 * Windows 11
 * RStudio